bbtheo/gradu/docs/04-data.md

 \end{bmatrix}
 $$

 The sources of these endogenous variables can be found from the appendix \@ref(datasaources).
-The sample dates of my variables are from the begining of year 2000 to the end of third quarter in 2021.
-All the endogenous variables are also reported in monthly timeseries.
+The sample dates of my variables are from the beginning of year 2000 to the end of third quarter in 2021.
+All the endogenous variables are also reported in monthly time series.
 The Greenhouse gas emissions are an exception to this and they have to be disaggregated to a monthly time series.

 Following Känzig (2022) example all the variables have been, except the 3 month Euribor and Unemployment rate stored as log-levels.
-The reasoning behind all of these choices is elaborated in the following subchapters.
+This is done for the results to be interpretable as per centages.

 ## Greenhouse gas emission disaggregation